LogtalkDotOrg/logtalk3/examples/NOTES.md

 	example illustrates how to use multifile predicates within Logtalk objects and categories

+- `my_types`
+	example of defining new types using the user-extensible `type` library object

 - `named_databases`
     example of an implementation of the Lean Prolog API for named databases for Prolog compilers with a module system